Unidata/netcdf-c/docs/install.md

 [TOC]

-This document is for getting and building the netCDF C library and utilities, version 4.3.0.
-Other libraries that depend on the netCDF C library, such as the Fortran and C++ libraries, are available as separate distributions that can be built and installed after the C library is successfully installed.
-The netCDF-Java library is also a separate distribution that is currently independent of the netCDF C library.
+This document is for getting and building the netCDF C library and utilities for the most recent released version.
+Other libraries that depend on the netCDF C library, such as the Fortran, Python, Java, and C++ libraries, are available as separate distributions that can be optionally built and installed after the C library is successfully installed.
+The netCDF-Java library is independent of the netCDF C library unless writing netCDF-4 files from Java is required.

 Getting netCDF-C {#getting}